simple-login/docs/content/docs/passport.md

 ## Login endpoint

-When user clicks on **Login with SimpleLogin**, user gets redirected to the SimpleLogin authorization page.
+When user clicks on **Sign in with SimpleLogin**, user gets redirected to the SimpleLogin authorization page.
 This is done using the `/login` endpoint.
 The nice thing about passport and its OpenID Connect strategy is it also takes care of generating a random `state` in the redirection URL.
 The `state` is necessary to defend against [CSRF attack](https://www.shellvoide.com/hacks/cross-site-request-forgery-attack-on-oauth2-protocol/).

 ```js
 // redirect user to authorization page